scriptSmith04/search_enhancement_suite/README.md

 [![Download on Firefox Add-ons](https://img.shields.io/badge/Download-Firefox%20Add--ons%20%20%20%20%20-orange?style=for-the-badge&logo=firefox)](https://addons.mozilla.org/)

-**Search Enhancement Suite** is a powerful browser extension that enhances your search experience across major search engines.
+**Search Enhancement Suite** is a powerful browser extension that enhances your search experience across major search engines, this includes Google, Yahoo, Duckduckgo, and Bing.
 Block unwanted domains, highlight important results, save favorites, and take full control of your search results with an intuitive interface and powerful features.

 Take control of your search experience.
 Perfect for:
 - Filtering out unwanted websites